brianzelip/archivesspace/zelip/zelip.md

 ## Terseness in documentation b/c don't want to put too much energy on explaining the real deal

 So it's not about Fill Column at all, it's actually about `initColumnShowHideWidget()` in rde.js

+## PR Solution

+The solution here is to decrease the scope of PR #1705 by moving the work from the global `populateColumnSelector()`, to the local `initColumnShowHideWidget` via a `disableRequiredColumns()`.

+Tests successfully against the use case in [ANW-1048](https://archivesspace.atlassian.net/browse/ANW-1048) ✌️